-South Africa Public Holidays 2017Today – 24 September 2017 – is a holiday in South Africa for Heritage Day.
+South Africa Public Holidays 2017Today – 22 November 2017 – is not a holiday in South Africa.

 This page contains a national calendar of all 2017 public holidays.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

 |1 Jan||Sun||New Year's Day|